DioxusLabs/blitz/README.md

 -- [ ] layout

 - [ ] Add interactivity (hit testing, etc etc)
+-- [ ] scrolling
 -- [ ] Druid shell for native text selection (and a whole host of other stuff...)
 -- [ ] Hooks for context menu
 -- [ ] keyboard input, event bubbling etc
--- [ ] scrolling

 - [ ] Add accessibility kit
-- [ ] Multiwindow
+- [x] Multiwindow
 - [ ] Animation
 - [ ] use_wgpu_context() to grab an element as an arbitrary render surface
 - [ ] Tests
+- [ ] Profiler

-- We might want to migrate to servo's layout engine once its released
+- We might want to migrate to servo's layout engine once it's released

 ## License